LLNL/uberenv/docs/sphinx/index.rst

 and `Vcpkg <https://github.com/microsoft/vcpkg>`_ on Windows systems.

 Many projects leverage package managers, like Spack and Vcpkg, to help build the software dependencies needed to develop and deploy their projects on HPC systems.
-Uberenv is a python script that helps automate usage of a package manager to build third-party dependencies for development and deployment.
+Uberenv is a python script that helps automate the usage of a package manager to build third-party dependencies for development and deployment.

 Uberenv was released as part of Conduit (https://github.com/LLNL/conduit/).
 It is included in-source in several projects.
 The